TissueMAPS/TissueMAPS/datafusion/README.md

 ## datafusion ##

 Datafusion is a command line tool for fusing Jterator data from different sub-experiments (i.e. *cycles*) stored in individual HDF5 files into one final HDF5 file.

 The final `data.h5` file has the form:

 ```
 /

+/objects                    Group
+/objects/cells                      Group

-/parent                     Dataset {SCALAR}    :: STRING
+/objects/cells/ids                  Dataset {n}         :: INTEGER

-/cells                      Group
-/cells/ids                  Dataset {n}         :: STRING
+/objects/cells/parent               Dataset {SCALAR}    :: STRING
-/cells/centroids            Dataset {n, 2}      :: FLOAT
+/objects/cells/centroids            Dataset {n, 2}      :: FLOAT
-/cells/border               Dataset {n}         :: INTEGER (BOOLEAN)
+/objects/cells/border               Dataset {n}         :: INTEGER (BOOLEAN)
-/cells/features             Dataset {n, p}      :: FLOAT
+/objects/cells/features             Dataset {n, p}      :: FLOAT

-/nuclei                     Group
+/objects/nuclei                     Group
-/nuclei/parent_ids          Dataset {n}         :: INTEGER
+/objects/nuclei/ids                 Dataset {n}         :: INTEGER
+/objects/nuclei/parent              Dataset {SCALAR}    :: STRING
-/nuclei/ids                 Dataset {n}         :: STRING
+/objects/nuclei/parent_ids          Dataset {n}         :: INTEGER
-/nuclei/centroids           Dataset {n, 2}      :: FLOAT
+/objects/nuclei/centroids           Dataset {n, 2}      :: FLOAT
-/nuclei/border              Dataset {n}         :: INTEGER (BOOLEAN)
+/objects/nuclei/border              Dataset {n}         :: INTEGER (BOOLEAN)
-/nuclei/features            Dataset {n, p}      :: FLOAT
+/objects/nuclei/features            Dataset {n, p}      :: FLOAT

 ```

 where *n* is the number of objects and *p* is the number of features.
 The id of each object should correspond to the number of its row in the parent data set.
-Each non-parent data set (e.g. nuclei in the example above) should contain a dataset called parent_ids that indicates to which parent object each row in the sub dataset belongs.
+Each data set contains a scalar string dataset called *parent* that indicates to which parent object each row in the sub dataset belongs.
+For example: the object *nuclei* above would have `'parent'` as its parent entry.
+The entry `parent_ids` then lists the id of the parent (cell) object to which each child object (nuclei) belongs.
+The topmost object has an empty string as its parent entry and also no `parent_ids` entry.

 The **features** datasets have an attribute called **names** of length *p* specifying the features (:: STRING) in the form: